asami/semantic-integration-engine/README.md

 SIE integrates both symbolic and embedding-based retrieval to produce context-aware answers grounded in the SimpleModeling knowledge graph.

+This overview focuses on runtime and deployment components.
+MCP protocol design, adapters, and tool semantics are documented separately.

 ---

 ## 🔧 Build & Run (Development)